TV Brasília: Beginnings (1960-1972)

-TV Brasília produced 62% of the programming, but also aired programs from TV Tupi do Rio and São Paulo along with international programs, but only started to advertise itself as an affiliate in 1973.
+TV Brasília produced little more than 60% of the programming, but also aired programs from TV Tupi do Rio and São Paulo along with international programs, but only started to advertise itself as an affiliate in 1973.
 Until then, TV Brasília referred to Tupi's programs as exclusive to TV Brasília or in some cases referred to them as Rêde Associada de Emissoras.
 In 1961, TV Brasília, as well as Alvorada and Nacional, received many requests for mass shutdown due to the conditions of the city at the time.
 Moacir Ruiz was the first announcer in the city.
 In the early 1960s, TV Brasília opened a branch in Taguatinga, which would later serve to produce content for remote populations.
 Early on, the station mostly broadcast in the evenings, but it had a park of technical equipment that included 2 transmitters, making it impossible for the station to go off the air easily.
 The station also had a 300 m2 studio that was easily modified and an auditorium with 400 seats.

 On August 1, 1961, the program O Mundo é Das Mulheres was launched, the first station's first daytime program.
 The hosts were Zélia Marcondes and Renée Nunes, who gave tips on decorations, fashions, cuisine, beauty, horoscope and stickers.
 The program's name was subject to critique so it was changed the following day to No Mundo das Mulheres.

 On the station's fourth anniversary on April 21, 1964, it launched a new logo, slogan and programming, with more series and fewer films.
 The rebranding highlighted the Indian logo, this time with a differentiated appearance.
 In the same year, Tele-Colégio Canal 6 was replaced by TV Escola.
 All of the station's visual art was based on the capital's monuments, a concept that would be reused 50 years later in 2014.
 On Sunday, October 4, 1964, TV Brasília launched one of the first educational auditorium programs in the Midwest.
 Created and presented by Wanderley Mattos, Nota Dez was a gameshow for elementary school students and had attractions such as prizes.

 On January 15, 1966, due to flooding in the state of Guanabara, TV Brasília launched the campaign, Rio, Brasília é Contigo and initiatives to help affected residents.
 Later, Correio Braziliense and Varig adopted the initiative.

+Em 1967, Carrossel premiered, which in its initial phase, presented by artist Darlan Rosa (Titio Darlan), told stories to children while he drew with his two hands simultaneously.
+"I'm not ambidexter, byt the right hand mirrors the left.
+I just made that up to give an homage to the mirrored city".